PingOne Advanced Identity Cloud

 TLS encryption

-By default, your Identity Cloud tenant uses a Google-managed SSL certificate for TLS encryption.
+By default, your Advanced Identity Cloud tenant uses a Google-managed SSL certificate for TLS encryption.

-For more information about configuring your tenant to use a self-managed certificate, see Configure a self-managed SSL certificate.
+For more information about configuring your tenant to use a self-managed certificate, refer to Self-managed SSL certificates.

 Secrets